 Applies to all businesses, as defined in the document, and to the general public when visiting these businesses, in Clackamas, Hood River, Lincoln, Marion, Multnomah, Polk and Washington counties.

-It's warm and Multnomah County is reopening, but we still need to work together to keep the virus from spreading.
+COVID-19 is still a major health threat and we need to continue working together to keep the virus from spreading.

 - Wash your hands frequently with soap and water for more than 20 seconds or use hand sanitizer